zeeboe/data_mining/README.md

  The input is a list of FASTA sequences from known organisms and the output is a csv of sequentially similar hits that can be read as a data frame in python

 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>
-Preparing all of the variables
+# Preparing all of the variables
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>

-# Before we start running our commands, set up the following:

  1. Create script directory where you can pull from my script repository on github : https://github.com/zeeboe/data_mining.git